svn2github/curl-cdk/branches/v1.0/CDK-DS/blazeds/curl-samples/README.txt

 NOTES
 =====
-* All samples that access data through a server url use localhost as the hostname, and 8400 as the port.
+* All samples that access data through a local server url use localhost as the hostname, and 8400 as the port.